 — angle is only applied if torque is given, and no pretension is present.

 For bolts as well as screws, it is recommended to provide the direction of fixation.
-Therefore, <threaded_connection/> offers following nested elements (Table 52):
+Therefore, <threaded_connection/> offers following nested elements (see Table 52):

 Table 52 — Nested elements of element <threaded_connection/>